-Removing the CRE decreases the sensitivity of the AEI to f{dp} (comparing Figure 1b and Figure 4b).
+Removing the CRE decreases the sensitivity of the AEI to $f{\rm dp}$ (comparing Figs. 1b and 4b).
 The reduced sensitivity of the AEI is associated with a reduced sensitivity of the ITCZ.
-Latent heat flux variations account for most of the remaining AEI sensitivity to f{dp} (Figure 6).
-In simulations with a double ITCZ (F0.28NC, F0.57NC and F0.85NC), changes in the latent heat flux and AEI have a bi-modal structure, indicating reduced latent heat flux at the location of maximum precipitation in F1.13NC (Figure 6c-e).
+Latent heat flux variations account for most of the remaining AEI sensitivity to $f{\rm dp}$ (Fig. 6).
+In simulations with a double ITCZ (F0.28NC, F0.57NC, and F0.85NC), changes in the latent heat flux and AEI have a bimodal structure, indicating reduced latent heat flux at the location of maximum precipitation in F1.13NC (Figs. 6c-e).
 Changes in the latent heat flux are predominantly controlled by alterations in near-surface wind speed rather than changes in near-surface specific humidity (not shown).

-Simulations so far agree with the association in Bischoff and Schneider (2016) between a negative $[AEI]0$ and a double ITCZ.
-However, the negative $[AEI]0$ in F0.57, F0.85NC and F1.13NC requires an equatorward transport of energy at low latitudes, but the mean mass meridional streamfunction suggests a poleward transport of energy (Figure 2b, 5c, 5d).
+Simulations so far agree with the association in Bischoff and Schneider (2016) between a negative [AEI]0 and a double ITCZ.
+However, the negative [AEI]0 in F0.57, F0.85NC, and F1.13NC requires an equatorward transport of energy at low latitudes, but the mean mass meridional streamfunction suggests a poleward transport of energy c.
+Mechanisms responsible for an equatorward energy transport

+(Figs. 2b and 5c,d).
 In the following subsection we discuss mechanisms for an equatorward energy transport.